anyscale/ray-serve-llm-perf-examples/horizontal_scaling/README.md

 ### Analysis

-The following plots compare horizontal scaling characteristics between Ray Serve with open-source Ray (left) and Anyscale runtime optimizations (right):
+The following plots compare horizontal scaling characteristics between Ray Serve with open-source Ray (left) and Anyscale runtime optimizations (right).
+The bencmark is done on `gpt-oss-120b`, with TP4, and fp8 kv-cache on a workload with 5000:250 input/output distribution.

 <table>
   <tr>